selfcustody/krux/docs/getting-started/installing/from-pre-built-release.en.md

 unzip krux-vX.Y.Z.zip && cd krux-vX.Y.Z
 ```

-Connect the device to your computer via USB (for Amigo, make sure you’re using bottom port), power it on, and run the following, replacing `DEVICE` with either `m5stickv`, `amigo_tft`, `bit` or `yahboom` (to yahboom you may need to manually specify the port):
+Connect the device to your computer via USB (for Amigo, make sure you’re using bottom port), power it on, and run the following, replacing `DEVICE` with either `m5stickv`, `amigo`, `bit` or `yahboom` (to yahboom you may need to manually specify the port):
 ```bash
 ./ktool -B goE -b 1500000 maixpy_DEVICE/kboot.kfpkg
 ```